WonLab-CS/Vesalius/README.md

 spatially expressed genes linked to the morphology of tissue structures.

 ## How to install Vesalius?

+Vesalius requires R 4.0.0 or higher.
+The list of dependencies can be found in the [DESCRIPTION FILE](https://github.com/WonLab-CS/Vesalius/blob/main/DESCRIPTION).

 If you do not have `devtools` already installed, please do so beforehand.